Rendevior/hayanime/README.md

 Option "-t" will specify which server will used to download the File, if this argument presented it will ignore the Config File where the automation stored to set the server..

-Option "-m [dub|watch]" will change Mode, (Default: None).
-Watch mode is not tested yet, Stable Release Soon..
+Option "-m [dub]" will change Mode, (Default: None).
+Watch mode (MPV) is not tested yet, Stable Release Soon..
-    dub                      : Switch to Dub Mode (Dubbed Anime Only) watch                    : Switch to Watch Mode, Instead of Downloading the Episode it will open the Stream for you using (MPV)
+    dub                        : Switch to Dub Mode (Dubbed Anime Only)

-Option "-q" flag ignored when downloading Range of Episodes (Default: High)
+Option "-q" flag is ignored when downloading Range of Episodes (Default: High)
 ```
 ## Features
 + You can Change Servers and method of Downloading to make it Fast as possible